Paraguarí Department: Tourism

 It is also the Acahay hill with 672 meters which was declared Natural Monument and consists of an ancient volcano off.

 The Eco Reserve Mbatoví is located in this department.
 This space has adventure tourism programs and is located at the foot of the hill of the same name.

 The Museum Dr. Gaspar Rodriguez de Francia has an exhibition of objects belonging to proceed.

 Getting there

-Based on the country's capital, Asuncion, it should take Route I Mcal.
+Based on the country's capital, Asunción, it should take Route I Mcal.
 Lopez, at approximately 51 km (from Asunción) is the city of Yaguarón.
 The capital of the department, Paraguarí, lies at an altitude of 66 meters.

-From Asuncion, numerous public transport depart from the main bus terminal due to the capital of the department of Paraguarí with an affordable price.
+From Asunción, numerous public transport depart from the main bus terminal due to the capital of the department of Paraguarí with an affordable price.